kjantzer/bui/presenters/list/README.md

     type: {
         label: 'Type', // the key will be used if no label is set
         maxHeight: '60vh', // max height of dropdown menu
+        multi: false, // can more than one value be selected?
         db: false, // true will make the filterBy happen on server instead
         values: [
             {label: 'All', val: ''},